Andrée Jeglertz: Manchester City Women

 On 3 July 2025, it was announced that Jeglertz had been appointed as head coach for English WSL club Manchester City, joining the team following the conclusion of Denmark's Euro 2025 campaign.
+Under his leadership, City won 13 of their opening 14 games in the 2025–26 WSL season.
+In his first season in charge, he led Manchester City to their first Women's Super League title in a decade.